inversify/InversifyJS/wiki/environment.md

 ```

 This will create the Reflect object as a global.

+## Map
+ES6 Maps are required for InversifyJS >= 3.0

+Most modern JavaScript engines support ES6 Map but if you need to support old browsers you will need to use an ES6 Map polyfill (e.g. [es6-map](https://www.npmjs.com/package/es6-map)).

 ## Promise
 Promises are only required only if you use want to